High school football, volleyball moved to the spring

 Volleyball and football will move to the spring season while the traditional spring sports (lacrosse, track, golf, softball, and baseball) will move to the summer season.

-Fall sports like girls tennis, girls swimming and diving, cross country and soccer will begin as planned Aug.
-17 but with a 30% reduction in contests and 20 percent reduction in the number of weeks of the season.
+Fall sports like girls’ tennis, girls’ swimming and diving, cross-country, and soccer will begin as planned Aug.
+17 but with a 30 percent reduction in contest and 20 percent reduction in the number of weeks of the season.

-No scrimmages or invitationals will be allowed and events will be reduced to one to two games per week.
+No scrimmages or invitationals will be allowed and events reduced to one-two games per week.
 A decision on a culmination of the season will come at a later date.

-Specifically for tennis and cross country, up to three teams are allowed to participate in an event.
+Specifically for tennis and cross-country, teams are allowed to take part in events with up to three teams participating.
 For swimming and diving, only one other team is allowed to compete.

 Overall, the MSHSL suggests scheduling teams from only the same conference or general area to help reduce transportation concerns.